GigayasaWireless/toolkit5G/README.md

 * Other standards compliant Modules
   * Scramblers for all the chains.
   * Interleavers for all the chains.
-  * Layer Mappers for Shared Chains.
+  * Layer Mappers for shared chains.
 * OFDM and Resource mapping
   * Standards complaint OFDM implementation.
   * Resource Mapping for all the Physical channels.